Service Portal Manual

 - This is the biggest flow where we ask for you to specify a product model, an asset, an entitlement ID, or a manufacturing serial number.

-- Spare Part Sales: Here the customer can choose the product model and register a case.
+- Spare Part Sales: Here you can choose the product model and register a case.

 Since each of the case types has a different case creation flow, we will discuss each flow separately below.